How much are classes and how are they structured?

 When does registration open?

-We offer rolling registration, so whenever you are ready to start swimming, we are ready to register!
+We are a year-round swimming facility, so whenever you are ready to start swimming, we are ready to register!

 When and how should I pay for lessons?

 Lessons are paid for on a monthly basis.
-On the 15th of every month, clients are billed for all classes until the 14th of the next month.
-You may pay over the phone with a credit card (we accept Master Card, Visa, American Express, and Discover).
+On the 1st of every month, clients are billed for a full month of lessons depending on the class they take (group, semi-private, or private).
+You may pay at the front desk by cash, credit or card, over the phone with a credit card (we accept Master Card, Visa, American Express, and Discover), or online once you have access to your portal account.

 NEW ORLEANS: Love Swimming 5221 South Front Street New Orleans, LA 70115